weaviate/weaviate-io/developers/weaviate/search/hybrid.md

 </details>

-### Selected properties only
+## Selected properties only

 You can specify the object `properties` for the `bm25` portion of the search.

 The below example performs a `bm25` search for the keyword `food` in the `question` property only, and combines it with vector search results for `food`.

 :::info Why does this not affect the vector search?
-This is not possible, as doing so will require the entire database to be re-vectorized with the new vectorization options, and indexed.
+This is not possible as doing so will require the entire database to be re-vectorized and re-indexed with the new vectorization options.
 :::

 <Tabs groupId="languages">